lucaspalmeida/lucaspalmeida/README.md

 - 👋 Hi, I’m @lucaspalmeida
-- 👀 I’m interested in climate modeling, hydrological modeling and geoanalytics
+- 👀 I’m interested in climate modeling, hydrological modeling and geoanalytics and cats
-- 🌱 I’m currently learning machine learning tools and python
+- 🌱 I’m currently learning machine learning tools and python and how to survive this pandemic
-- 💞️ I’m looking to collaborate on in any project that involves my area of ​​interest or predictions with machine learning tools
+- 💞️ I’m looking to collaborate on any project that involves my area of interest or predictions with machine learning tools
 - 📫 How to reach me: https://www.linkedin.com/in/englucaspa/ or lp3195@gmail.com

 <!---